vanBrakel/GLM/README.md

   As with `X` and `Y`, the variables inside the struct should be `N x 1`.
 - When using the binomial distribution, `Y` should contain a variable with two columns: (column 1) the responses, (column 2) the sample size per response.
-If you don't have sample sizes, simply make columns 2 a vector of only ones.
+If you don't have sample sizes, simply make column 2 a vector of only ones.

 ---